Substance Abuse Problem occurs when the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment.

 Causes of Substance Use Disorders

-The cause of substance use disorders is still unknown, though genetics are thought to account for 40% to 60% of a person’s risk.
+The cause of the Substance Abuse Problem is still unknown, though genetics are thought to account for 40% to 60% of a person’s risk.
 Substance use often starts as a way to feel good or out of curiosity in childhood or early adolescence.
-Repeated use of the substance and increased tolerance pave the way to substance abuse disorder and addiction.
+Repeated use of the substance and increased tolerance pave the way to Substance Abuse Problem disorder and addiction.
 Some adults who develop a substance use disorder have a co-occurring mental illness, such as depression, anxiety, or bi-polar disorder, and begin using drugs or alcohol to cope with their symptoms.
-Other risk factors that may lead to a substance abuse disorder include:
+Other risk factors that may lead to a Substance Abuse Problem disorder include:

 - Family history of addiction